solana-foundation/connectorkit/examples/nextjs/README.md

-# ConnectorKit React Example
+# ConnectorKit Next.js Example

-Production-ready Solana wallet connection components built with shadcn/ui and Next.js.
+Production-ready Solana wallet connection components built with shadcn/ui and Next.js App Router.
 These components are designed to be copied into your project and customized to match your needs.

 ## 🚀 Quick Start